-- People with a history of eating disorders
+- Individuals with a history of eating disorders

-Although the finer details of fasting regimes may be equally susceptible to trends, fasting is one of the longer-standing fad diets for which relatively more scientific evidence exists.
-It may also provide other health-related advantages compared to the more conventional chronic energy restriction approaches to weight loss.
+Although the finer details of some fasting methods may be subject to trends, there is relatively more scientific evidence that exists for them.
+Fasting may also provide other health-related advantages compared to the regular approaches to weight loss.

 However, do note that all fasting regimes may have varying effects on different people.
 Therefore, it is best to consult a dietitian or nutritionist before adopting this method for weight management.
-They can help you understand your nutritional needs and customize a safe fasting program that suits your lifestyle and weight loss goals.
+They can help you understand your nutritional needs and customize a safe calorie deficit diet plan for weight loss.